BhallaLab/moose-core/Docs/user/py/moose_builtins.rst

       like a sequence.
 Additionally, you can set the number of entries by setting the `num` attribute to a desired value.

-         .. py:atribute:: dataIndex
+      .. py:attribute:: dataIndex

          dataIndex of the field element

-         .. py:atribute:: name
+      .. py:attribute:: name

-         .. py:atribute:: num
+      .. py:attribute:: num

          Number of entries in the field.

-         .. py:atribute:: owner
+      .. py:attribute:: owner

-         .. py:atribute:: path
+      .. py:attribute:: path

          Path of the field element.

-         .. py:atribute:: vec
+      .. py:attribute:: vec

          Id of the field element.

    .. py:class:: DestField